Security Instructions for Parents

 Your baby's safety is a priority at Newton-Wellesley Hospital.
 Please follow these guidelines to assist in making your stay with us a safe one.

 General Security Guidelines

 Children who are ill should not visit you and your newborn.
 Children who do visit you during your hospital stay should be accompanied by an adult at all times.
 There are many hallways, closets, and elevators in the hospital.
 Children can become easily lost if allowed to roam.
 Siblings and other children are not allowed to spend the night.
-Self-medication kits should be safely out of reach of children visiting your room.

 Do not bring large amounts of cash or credit cards to the hospital.
 When leaving your labor room, please look around to make sure you have all your belongings.
 When leaving the hospital, pack carefully and check drawers and closets.